This page was last updated: April 21st, 2022

 These symptoms can also happen in your arm or tummy if that’s where the blood clot is.

-If you have been told not to put any weight through your leg, you should have been assessed in ED or MIU and told if you need to take preventative medication.
-If you haven’t had this conversation please call your GP for an urgent appointment.
+If you have been told not to put any weight through your leg or to partially weight bear (50%), you should have been assessed in ED or MIU and told if you need to take preventative medication.

 They often develop gradually, but can sometimes form in a few hours.

-Signs and symptoms of a pressure sore include:
+Signs and symptoms of pressure sores

-Call the Fracture Clinic straight away on 01872 253091.
 For out of hours advice please call 01736 758909.

 Sepsis (also known as blood poisoning) is a serious infection that can be life threatening.
 There is no one sign for sepsis so it can be hard to spot.